 Although not always the case, sometimes we delay working on more important tasks because it feels better than feeling overwhelmed.
 It’s also the better option when we dread working on unenjoyable tasks or work that we don’t feel qualified to do.

 Overcoming procrastination isn’t nearly as complicated as you would believe.
 You need to figure out why you’re putting off a specific task.
 From there, you can find the right solutions.
-You could also practice mindfulness, self-compassion, and schedule your hardest tasks when you have the most energy.
+You could also practice mindfulness, and self-compassion, and schedule your hardest tasks when you have the most energy.

 Other techniques would be to change your thinking from I have to do something to I choose to do it.
-Also, give the five-minute rule a spin — this is where if a task takes under five-minutes you should just get it done and over with.
+Also, give the five-minute rule a spin — this is where if a task takes under five minutes you should just get it done and over with.